 Students must be enrolled in 4741 - Bachelor of Sport Development, 4742 - Bachelor of Health and Physical Education (Pathway to Teaching Education), 4747 Bachelor of Health Science (Health and Physical Education), 4791 Bachelor of Health and Physical Education (Pathway to Teaching Secondary), 4792 Bachelor of Health and Physical Education, 6000/6001 Diploma in Health Science/Bachelor of Health Science (Health and Physical Education) or 4656 B Health Science.

 - Appraise the health conditions and social challenges that impact young people in Australia

 - Investigate the ways social and cultural contexts influence the lives of young people

 - Critically explore matters such as diversity, social class, gender, sexuality, and ethnicity in relation to young people’s health status, knowledge, and practices

 - Develop skills in collecting and critically analysing data

 - Identify and critique resources and platforms that promote and support young people’s health

-- Social and cultural influences in young people’s health
+2. Social and cultural influences on young people’s health

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.